 Example of the follow-Me function

 In the following video you will see where we came from.
 The latest function implemented on Ardway has been the "followMe" one.
-After that I decide to change completelly the view of this robot implementing something more usefull and more autonomous without to lose all the great stuff done since now
+After that I decide to change completelly the view of this robot implementing something more useful and more autonomous without to lose all the great stuff done since now

 First I threw away everything that I built for Ardway (keeping only the boards and their configurations) and I modified in I2C the way of communicating between the two "brains" of this project: The Arduino module that connects to the engines and the one which connects to the sensors, cameras and display.